 The role of the Local Advisory Board is one of oversight and it is not involved in the day to day management of the school.
-The responsibility for educational performance and operational matters lies with the Principal.
+The responsibility for educational performance and operational matters lies with the Headteacher.

 How our Local Advisory Board works

 Currently the LAB meets four times a year during term time, usually on a Monday evening at 6pm, currently these meetings are held virtually due to the Covid19 pandemic.
 During the meetings governors review the progress and attainment of all year groups, they monitor teaching and learning and the school’s finances through reports and presentations from senior staff, and they use the information gained to assist them to plan strategically for further development of the school.

 Meetings usually last between one and half to two hours.
 Papers for the meeting are sent out in advance for governors to read though prior to the meeting, this may take an hour or more.
 There is an expectation that all governors come to the meeting having read the papers and prepared for meaningful discussion on the matters raised within them.

 Governors are expected to do much more than merely attending meetings, they are also expected to receive and understand reports from the Senior Leadership Team so that they can question, challenge and support, thereby improving the quality of the whole educational provision.
 Support is given to governors to assist them with this, in addition all new governors are expected to attend both an induction meeting with the Clerk to Governors and an Induction training course run by the Bradgate Education Partnership Trust.
 Ongoing training is provided throughout the year and governors are expected to use the training to keep up to date with governance issues.